jeremy-neale/user.js/README.md

 2. Move the image to `~/.mozilla/firefox/enfpmt5x.default-release/chrome`

+-> If `enfpmt5x.default-release` isn't a folder, try looking for the version you are using in `~/.mozilla/firefox/`

--> note that `.mozilla` is a hidden folder, so this can be done in a terminal or by enabling hidden files and folders in file explorer.
+-> Note that `.mozilla` is a hidden folder, so this can be done in a terminal or by enabling hidden files and folders in file explorer.
 This can be done with `CTRL + h` or by checking with your operating system's settings.

 3. `vim ~/.mozilla/firefox/enfpmt5x.default-release/chrome/userContent.css`